saint11/DeadWeight/source/game.md

 Any action any player chooses will spend one or more turns.
 It doesn't matter which player does the action or if the action is done as a group, the turn is spent anyway.
 Players should avoid splitting up for that reason, if they are divided, they will spend much more turns.
 Turns during exploration are **not only a measure of time**, they measure the **stress**, **fatigue** and the **general energy** used by the characters.
 That's why if 2 or more characters decide to simultaneously do 2 actions, they would spend 2 turns.

-One of the main reason that the **players** shouldn't to waste turns is the **decay tracker**.
+### Decay

+The **decay tracker** is one of main the things that will keep the players from stalling in the expeditions.
+It's a tracker with **6 steps**.
 Every turn the **decay tracker** should advance, meaning that every 6 turns of exploration all player characters roll from the decay table.
 The *GM* may delay the **decay** tracker, if the situation is dire enough.

+If the **adventurers** are in a safe place, outside of a dungeon and with no immediate danger or pressure the *GM* doesn't advance the tracker.
+A good practice is to only start the decay tracker when the **adventurers** enter the dungeon, tomb or whatever place they are raiding.

 | Roll(2d6) | Effect                         |
 | :-------: | :----------------------------- |